rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-01-publishing-jekyll-blog-post-to-dev-to-using-github-ci-cd-pipeline.md

 ---
 layout: post
-title: "Publishing Jekyll Blog Post to DevTo using GitHub CI\/CD Pipeline"
+title: "Publishing Jekyll Blog Post to DevTo using GitHub CI and CD Pipeline"
 date: "2021-02-01 15:03 -0500"
 subtitle: "Learn how to publish your Jekyll Blog Post to DevTo using GitHub actions and workflow"
 description: "Learn how to publish your Jekyll Blog Post to DevTo using GitHub actions and workflow"